 Date of Birth: August 16, 1945/

-Balaban lives in New York City with his wife, writer Lynn Grossman, and his daughters, Hazel and Mariah.
-He has had two fiction books published by Scholastic books, called It's a Dog's Life and Beware of Dog.
+Bob lives in New York City with his wife, writer Lynn Grossman, and his daughters, Hazel and Mariah.
+He has had two fiction books published by Scholastic books, titled It's a Dog's Life and Beware of Dog.